tejbirwason/tejbirwason.github.io/_posts/2014-05-17-no-more-distasteful-music.md

 Finals end in a week, and this seems like a deep enough problem for me to sink my teeth into.
 Looking forward to post updates on progress.
 I have always wanted to play around with my raspberry pi, and some of the music streaming API’s.
 This might be the best opportunity yet.

-It is time to stop being forced to listen to distasteful music.
-Empower customers to play songs they like for a better wholesome experience.
+It is time to empower customers to play songs they like and give them an opportunity to discover new songs, at places they love to visit often.

 If you have hacked on a similar project before (using mopidy server and a raspberry pi, I would love to hear about it in the comments below)